OtherRealms/Shot-Manager-Guide/source/index.rst

 * **Name**, The variable name i.e. x
 * **Default**, The value first given to the variable.

-When setting a default the data type will be determined and should remain the same wherever used.
-Python Variables can also be assigned values per shot when the Rule is assigned.
+When setting a default the variant type will be determined and should remain the same wherever used.
+Python Variables can also be assigned values per Shot when the Rule is assigned.
 Variables are stored within scenes but can be accessed in any scene and are therefore global.

-Supported data types:
+Supported variants:

 * bool
 * int